|Pluralistic Society and Its Enemies

-Dramatist Mike van Graan will be giving a talk on the South African perspective on Germany and social developments in his home country on Tuesday, 15 November 2016 at 6 pm.
+Dramatist Mike van Graan gave a talk on the South African perspective on Germany and social developments in his home country on 15 November 2016.

 A Concise Profile